Blickfeld/blickfeld-scanner-lib/examples/python/numpy_frame/README.md

 # Numpy frame

-Fetch the point cloud of a device as a numpy structued array.
+Fetch the point cloud of a device as a numpy structured array.

 This example will stop after 10 received frames.